murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 ### Background
 Your character has a Background: a description of the experiences, knowledge, and skills you have obtained in your life so far.
-A large number of quirky Backgrounds can be found here: https://cairnrpg.com/second-edition/backgrounds/
+A large number of quirky Backgrounds can be found here: https://cairnrpg.com/second-edition/backgrounds/.
+If you want a more low-key fantasy background, you can also peruse these lists: https://cairnrpg.com/barebones/barebones-gear-packages/, https://cairnrpg.com/barebones/barebones-character-creation/#background
 You can choose or roll for one of these Backgrounds, or make a custom one that adheres to the same format and style.

 Each Background gives you: